pjho/Elo-Score-Board/README.md

 ### FireBase ###
 To setup serverside validation rules enter firebase.config.json rule set under the `Security & Rules` section of your Firebase dashboard.

+### Authentication ###
+The goal with authentication in this app is to prevent vandalism, not to have a robust feature rich auth & permissions model.
+It is reccomended that a single user account is created with a password that is shared between all players.
+The user details that a player logs in to the app with have no correlation with players on the board.
+User account management is handled entirely in the Firebase app UI.

+To create an authenticated user account go to the `Login and Auth` section of your Firebase settings panel.
+Set your session length ideally to 12 months or more so players don't have to auth regularly.
+Under the `Email & Password` tab check the `Enable Email and Password Authentication` checkbox.
+Scroll to the bottom of the page and click the green `Add User` button.
+Enter your user & Bob's your uncle.

 ---

 ### ToDo ###